wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

-  function(value, row, index) - returns a string.
+  A custom `function(value, row, index)` - returns a string.
 Formats the cell values for this column in the printed table.
-Function behavior is similar to the 'formatter' column option
+Function behavior is similar to the 'formatter' column option.

 - **Default:** `undefined`